shuyuan-lily/Contrastive_Meshes/README.md

 ### Preliminary Evaluation

-Representation learning differs from traditional classification or regression tasks, so there has not been an agreed or pre-defined means of testing model performance without reference to particular downstream tasks.
+Representation learning differs from traditional classification or regression tasks, so there has not been a plug-and-use means of testing model performance without reference to particular downstream tasks.

 To preliminarily get a direct sense of network performance, I define the following evaluation metric, analogous to classification.